Really-Simple-Plugins/really-simple-ssl/readme.txt

 For more detailed explanations and documentation on all Really Simple Security features, please search the [Knowledge Base](https://www.really-simple-ssl.com/knowledge-base/)

 = What happened with Really Simple SSL? =
-All features that made Really Simple SSL the most powerful and easy-to-use SSL plugin are still part of Really Simple Security.
+All features that made Really Simple SSL the most powerful and easy-to-use SSL generation and redirect plugin are still part of Really Simple Security.
 The plugin is developed with a modular approach: if you don't want to use the full set of security features, the unused code will not be loaded and won't have any effect on your site's performance.

 = Why Really Simple Security? =
 In our experience, security solutions for WordPress are often hard to configure, trigger many false positives and have a significant impact on site performance.
 We have been receiving requests from our users to simplify WordPress security for years, so that has become our mission!